 Safe Student Activism

-If you receive an allegation of general misconduct or other notice regarding the protest from the University - get in touch with us here.
+If you receive an allegation of general misconduct or other notice from the University regarding your involvement in a protest on campus - get in touch with us here.

 UMSU has a great and infamous history of political activism that includes everything from creating alternative spaces for women excluded from lectures in 1888, land rights for First Nations people, anti-apartheid in South Africa to conscientious objectors to the draft during the Vietnam War… just to name a few!
 See The History of Our Union page if you’re curious to know more.